 - Legal status of the organisation and proofs of its independence towards, and not belonging to, energy companies or federation of companies in relation to the energy sector

 - Permanent address of the organisation with telephone, fax and e-mail and any other important contact details (e.g. foreign languages spoken, office hours)

-Should you wish to get more information on becoming a member, please contact the Secretariat
+Should you wish to get more information on becoming an observer, please contact the Secretariat.

 NEON is entirely funded my member organisations.

 No. NEON does not provide any funding.

 Of course!
 To facilitate the readability of our statutes and main documents, the members are referred to by the single name of “ombudsman“, whether or not the job is carried out by a man or a woman; whether it is a service within the regulator or any other independent body, and whatever the name of the organisation.